top of page

 About My Background

-My artistic story is one of a neglected gift being explored late in life.
+My artistic story is of a neglected gift being explored late in life.
 Apart from artistic training in my youth, I’ve been largely self-taught, learning by doing.

 DW0_4990.jpg